axonweb3/axon-docs/docs/api/latest_version.md

 * result: [`Web3FeeHistory`](#type-Web3FeeHistory)

 Returns base fee per gas and transaction effective priority fee per gas history for the requested block range if available.
 The range between headBlock-4 and headBlock is guaranteed to be available while retrieving data from the pending block and older history are optional to support.
-For pre-EIP-1559 blocks, the gas prices are returned as rewards and zeroes are returned for the base fee per gas. blockCount and newestBlock are both required parameters
+For pre-EIP-1559 blocks, the gas prices are returned as rewards and zeroes are returned for the base fee per gas. blockCount and newest Block are both required parameters.

 #### Params